Celebrating 400 Years of Tenacious Women

 Saturday: 1 to 5 p.m. – Book-signing event with Connie Lapallo, author of the Jamestown Sky Series in the Jamestown Settlement Gift Shop.

 Sunday: 1:30 to 3:30 p.m./4 to 5 p.m. – Perfume distilling demo with Rebecca Suerdieck.

 Throughout the Day – Crafts, Games & Face Painting

 This nighttime outdoor concert will offer concessions available for purchase with food, wine and beer trucks available on site and features lawn seating, with attendees encouraged to bring their own chairs and blankets.
 Coolers, food and outside beverages are not permitted.
 A separate ticket is required to attend this evening concert.
-Choose from a General Admission ticket for $30, which includes two complimentary drink tickets, or a VIP ticket for $75, which includes access to a private seating area, two complimentary drink tickets and heavy hors d’oeuvres.
+General Admission tickets are $30, which includes two complimentary drink tickets.
 Purchase yours in advance here.

 6 p.m. – Doors Open